 The Global Resource check box is activated if the data source has been added to the projects as a global resource.
 Note that this property cannot be changed by clearing the check box.
 You must copy the global resource into the project and remove the global resource from the project to convert a global resource into a local one.

 When selected, the Persistent Structure Storage check box persists the structure information associated with the data source even after DatabaseSpy has been restarted.
-To discard persisted data, click the Refresh button at the top of Online Browser window.
+To discard persisted data, click the Refresh button at the top of the Online Browser window.

 For ODBC connections, the Use ODBC for retrieval check box enables you to retrieve structural information about the database using the API methods provided from ODBC directly rather than DatabaseSpy's internal SQL queries.
 This might be desired when you are experiencing difficulties retrieving data, or feel the application is too slow when retrieving this information.
 The down side to this approach is that the amount of structural information that one can retrieve via the ODBC interface is limited.